 Training and Experience

-Hope is a qualified Intimacy Director trained by SAG-AFTRA accredited Intimacy Directors and Coordinators (IDC NYC), training under industry leaders and pioneers.
-With IDC, Hope has 100+ hours of training, having completed the Intimacy Professional Accelerator Program, and their Certification Intensive Program (2025).
-IDC is one of only seven SAG-AFTRA accredited Intimacy Courses, ensuring the highest standard of work.
+Hope is a qualified Intimacy Director, with specialist training by SAG-AFTRA accredited Intimacy Directors and Coordinators (IDC NYC), training under industry pioneers and creators such as Claire Warden, Alicia Rhodis and Marie Percy.
+IDC is one of only seven SAG-AFTRA internationally accredited Intimacy Courses, ensuring the highest standard of work, and Hope is one of ten IDC trained Intimacy Directors in the UK.

-In support of this work Hope has completed over 50 hours of training in courses such as Consent Led Practices, Trauma Informed Communication, Anti-Harassment, Advocacy, Bystander Intervention and Safeguarding, to name a few.
+Hope has 100+ hours of training at IDC, having completed the Intimacy Professional Accelerator Program, and their Certification Intensive Program (2025).
+In support of this work, IDC require additional training and training development every two years, and so Hope has completed over 50 hours of training in courses such as Consent Led Practices, Trauma Informed Communication, Anti-Harassment, Advocacy, Bystander Intervention and Safeguarding, to name a few.

-Why hire an Intimacy Professional?
+Why hire a trained Intimacy Professional?

 An Intimacy Professional works to advocate, collaborate and communicate with the creative and production teams in live performance/TV and film to support scenes involving intimacy or nudity.

 At the forefront of intimacy work is advocating for the wellbeing of actors telling these intimate stories, working within their boundaries and with consent forward practice to facilitate a safer space to create.
+Intimacy Professionals collaborate with the director and the actors to choreograph the intimate stories being told, supporting the relevant communication between actor, director, and wider team.

 Is Hope the right fit for your project?